-The relevant part of each of the disputed domain names is therefore the sequence "arcelormittal-burns", which reproduces the ARCELORMITTAL trademark entirely with the addition of the dictionary word "burns".
-The ARCELORMITTAL trademark is easily recognizable within the disputed domain name, especially since it is separated with a hyphen from the "burns" element.
-As discussed in section 1.8 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition (the "WIPO Overview 3.0"), where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element.
+The disputed domain name reproduces the ARCELORMITTAL trademark entirely with the omission of the letter "t", which makes it an obviously misspelled version of the trademark, which remains easily recognizable in the disputed domain name.
+As discussed in section 1.9 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition (the "WIPO Overview 3.0"), a domain name that consists of a common, obvious, or intentional misspelling of a trademark is considered by panels to be confusingly similar to the relevant mark for purposes of the first element.